SCYou27/Projects_ASCON/project_U-Os/0005_attack/README.md

    _key attack_:
    The probability tables are the direct estimation with templates for the 8-bit, H/L key fragments.
    `cd template_attack_keys_O_TABLES/`
    `./script_all.sh`

+   _byte attack_:
+   The probability tables are the estimation with templates for the 8-bit, H/L key fragments, after being updated with belief propagation that also considers the intermediate values involved in the tag generation step.
+   `cd template_attack_bytes_O_TABLES/`
+   `./script_all.sh`

+   _16-bit attack_:
+   The probability tables are the estimation with templates for the 16-bit, H/L key fragments, after being updated with belief propagation that also considers the intermediate values involved in the tag generation step.
+   `cd template_attack_16bits_O_TABLES/`
+   `./script_all.sh`

 ***This page is still under revision!***